winitzki/scall/tutorial/programming_dhall.md

 This is different from `streamToList` because we are not traversing the stream; we just need to modify the stream's seed and the step function.
 So, `Stream/truncate` is a `O(1)` operation.

+Note that `streamToList` requires an explicit bound on the size of the output list.
+It is not possible to implement a function that determines whether a given stream terminates.
+Also, we cannot terminate a stream at the data item that satisfies some condition (say, a `Natural` number that is equal to zero).
+We can use `Stream/truncate` to terminate a stream but we still need to specify a limit on the size of the output stream.

+Streams represent "infinite" structures, but working with those structures in System Fω always requires an explicit upper bound on the number of possible iterations.

 #### The `cons` constructor for streams.
 Performance issues